University of San Carlos: Later history

-Rapid expansion of the university during the 1960s under the leadership of foreign priest-academicians came with the decade's wave of militant nationalism, which culminated in calls for the Filipinization of the administration of all Catholic schools in the country.
+In the 1960s, USC underwent rapid expansion under the guidance of foreign priest-academicians.
+This period of growth coincided with a surge of militant nationalism, which led to calls for the Filipinization of all Catholic school administrations in the country.
 In 1970, Fr.
-Amante Castillo became the first Filipino president of USC.
+Amante Castillo became the first Filipino president of USC, marking a pivotal change.
+In the subsequent decades, USC continued to expand and was often involved in significant national events, including the Martial Law era in the 1970s and the People Power Revolution at EDSA in 1986.